Sydney Airport gets $16.7 bln buyout bid; shares surge - Up News Info

 IFM holds stakes in major Australian airports in Melbourne, Brisbane, Perth and Adelaide.
 QSuper owns a stake in London’s Heathrow Airport and Global Infrastructure is invested in London’s Gatwick and City airports.

-Their offer is contingent on UniSuper, the airport’s largest shareholder with a 15% stake, agreeing to reinvest its equity interest for an equivalent equity holding in the consortium’s vehicle, Sydney Airport said.
+Their offer is contingent on UniSuper, the airport’s largest shareholder with a 15% stake, agreeing to reinvest its equity interest for an equivalent equity holding in the consortium’s vehicle.

+“This will serve to maximize the participation of Australian superannuation funds in the ongoing ownership of Sydney Airport,” Sydney Aviation Alliance said.

 UniSuper, which also holds stakes in Adelaide and Brisbane airports, did not respond to a request for comment.